 - Your health would be put in serious jeopardy; - You would have serious problems with your bodily functions; or - You would have serious damage to any part or organ of your body.

-• \$35 copayment (copayment will be waived if the member is admitted to the hospital)
+• \$35 copayment (waived if admitted to the hospital).

-Family Planning
+Family planning